guotong1988/BERT-GPU/README.md

 # WHATS NEW

-Using 1-GPU vs using 4-GPU for the same learning rate and same pre-training steps will be no difference of 0.1%.
+Using 1-GPU (100 batch size) vs using 4-GPU (400 batch size) for the same learning rate (0.00001) and same pre-training steps (1,000,000) will be no difference of 0.1% in downstream task.

 # REQUIREMENT